MartinALund/CodeReviewTutorial/README.md

 # CodeReviewExample

+# What's in it for me?

+Working this way with GIT requires practice but it sets you up for the real world and code review.

+Benefits of code review:
+- Catch bugs in the software before releasing it into master
+- The team is in focus, when releasing code with code review, you get a sense of teamwork over it.
+You are never alone on releasing code
+- You learn by either receiving or giving a code review -If you want to contribute to open source projects a `fork` + `pull request` based GIT strategy is not uncommon

 # Fork this repository
 When you fork a repository, you create a copy of a repository.
 So forking this project will give you your own version of it.